Menu

 Quantum physics is based on several fundamental principles that differ from classical intuition.
 Some of these principles include:

-Subatomic particles can exhibit both particle and wave behavior.
+Subatomic particles can exhibit both particle and wave behaviors.
 This means that, in certain experiments, particles can behave like point particles, with a defined position and momentum.

-However, in other experiments, interference patterns that are characteristic of waves, such as two-slit interference, can be observed.
+However, in other experiments, interference patterns that are characteristic of waves can be observed, such as the interference of two slits.

-This pattern can only be explained if the particles are considered to behave like waves that interfere with each other.
+This pattern can only be explained if we consider that the particles behave like waves that interfere with each other.
 However, when observing closely, individual particles are detected at specific points on the screen, behaving like point particles.

-The Heisenberg uncertainty principle, formulated by physicist Werner Heisenberg, places a fundamental limitation on the precision with which certain properties of a subatomic particle can be known.
+The Heisenberg uncertainty principle, formulated by physicist Werner Heisenberg, establishes a fundamental limitation on the precision with which certain properties of a subatomic particle can be known.

 The principle states that both the position and momentum (or momentum) of a particle cannot be known simultaneously with absolute precision.
-This implies that the more precisely the position of a particle is measured, the less precision one has about its momentum, and vice versa.
+This implies that the more precisely the position of a particle is measured, the less precision we have about its momentum, and vice versa.

 This limitation is related to the wave nature of subatomic particles.
-The more the description of a wave is "squeezed" (ie its spatial extent is reduced), the more it expands in the space of moments, and vice versa.
+The more the description of a wave is "tightened" (i.e., its spatial extent is reduced), the more it expands in the space of moments, and vice versa.

 This is expressed by the well-known Heisenberg inequality: